python-beaver/python-beaver/README.rst

 * respawn_delay: Default ``3``.
 Initial respawn delay for exponential backoff
 * max_failure: Default ``7``.
 Max failures before exponential backoff terminates

+The following configuration keys are for SinceDB support.
+Specifying these will enable saving the current line number in an sqlite database.
+This is useful for cases where you may be restarting the beaver process, such as during a logrotate.

+* sincedb_path: Default ``None``.
+Full path to an ``sqlite3`` database.
+Will be created at this path if it does not exist.
+Beaver process must have read and write access

 The following configuration keys are for building an SSH Tunnel that can be used to proxy from the current host to a desired server.
 This proxy is torn down when Beaver halts in all cases.

 * ssh_key_file: Default ``None``.
 Full path to ``id_rsa`` key file